 Myth #5 Military Families Can’t Foster

-While there certainly are challenges unique to the military family, as long as you are able to pass the home study in your current state, you may be able to foster.
-In addition, the military provides help through Military One Source and through an adoption reimbursement program.
+While there certainly are challenges unique to the military family, as long as you can pass the home study in your current state, you may be able to foster.
+Also, the military provides help through Military One Source and an adoption reimbursement program.
 Start getting your home study ready, talk to your local agencies, and alert your commander that you have got a family plan in development!

 * Source: Adoption and Foster Care Analysis and Reporting System (AFCARS) FY 2014 data

 Have you started the foster care approval process?
 Do you have any tips or advice?
 Let us know in the comments!

 Considering adoption?
 Let us help you on your journey to creating your forever family.
 Visit Adoption.org or call 1-800-ADOPT-98.